 Your help makes a difference for persecuted Christians in Kenya by:

 "Pray for the Christians in Kenya, for strength and courage to press on in the Lord, not to fear threats or even death, but rather be encouraged and continue ministering and preaching the gospel.
 Knowing that there are thousands of brothers and sisters worldwide praying for us encouraged and comforted us and strengthened us to move forward.” – Pastor Jeremiah*, Kenya (*name changed for security purposes)

-Pray for renewed faith and endurance for those in the midst of persecution.
+Pray for Christians to experience joy and hope in the midst of pressure.

 Pray for Islamic extremists, that they will meet Jesus and find repentance.